Alpha wrote:I'm moving to Montana.

 A lesson for the future is: during the rare overly-good economic times, pay attention to what your legislature and your city council is doing to your tax rates.
 Because when bad times return, as they always do, the downside of high taxes is amplified--and the beneficiaries of those tax money outlays will fight as hard as possible to keep their fists in your pockets.

-Users browsing this forum: nilasnake and 4 guests
+Users browsing this forum: Traveller in Time and 16 guests